Open-Strata/OpenStrata.MSBuild/CONTRIBUTING.md

 ### **Understanding OpenStrata Solution Structure**

-When contributing to OpenStrata.MSBuild, it's important to understand that an **OpenStrata solution contains multiple coordinated projects**:
+When contributing to OpenStrata.MSBuild, it's essential to understand that the **Strati project type is the foundational innovation** of the entire OpenStrata Initiative.

+#### **🎯 The Strati Revolution**

+**Strati projects are the crux of OpenStrata** - they bundle Power Platform solution components, configuration data, deployment tasks, and more into single, referenceable NuGet packages.
+Each Strati package can have dependencies on other Strati packages, bringing the proven benefits of component libraries and package registries (like NuGet) to the Power Platform ecosystem.

+**Why This Matters**: Just as NuGet revolutionized .NET development by enabling code reuse and dependency management, Strati packages revolutionize Power Platform development by enabling **reusable Power Platform capabilities**.

+#### **How OpenStrata Solutions Work**

+An **OpenStrata solution contains multiple coordinated projects** that work together to create and support Strati packages:

 #### **Default Projects** (created automatically)

 - **Solution projects** - Use `OpenStrata.MSBuild.Solution` for Dataverse solution management
 - **Package projects** - Use `OpenStrata.MSBuild.Package` for distribution and packaging
-- **Stratify projects** - Use `OpenStrata.MSBuild.Stratify` for solution layering and stratification
+- **Stratify projects** - Use `OpenStrata.MSBuild.Stratify` for **THE CORE INNOVATION** - bundling everything into referenceable NuGet packages with dependency support
 - **ConfigData projects** - Use `OpenStrata.MSBuild.ConfigData` for configuration data management
 - **Deployment projects** - Use `OpenStrata.MSBuild.Deployment` for deployment automation